 Focuses on the understanding and implementation of Blackboard 9 Learning System to reorganize already existing courses in the Bb 9 environment.
 Hands-on experience with using the different tools, such as content, discussions, quizzes, messages, grade center, will be offered.
-This course is repeatable one time to provide students an additional instructional opportunity due to the technological complexities of this new instructional delivery system.
+This course is repeatable three times to provide students an additional instructional opportunity due to the technological complexities of this new instructional delivery system.
 The amount of credit awarded shall be one credit hour each time the students successfully completes the course.
-The total number of credits that will apply to the program electives shall be two credits.
+The total number of credits that will apply to the program electives shall be four credits.
 Prerequisite(s): None.
+(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)